-People constantly ask us how we coped as vegetarians in meat-loving Buenos Aires and the truth is, it was one of the best cities we have ever been in for veggie restaurants.
-This is a list of our top 10 favourite vegetarian restaurants in Buenos Aires.
+People often ask us how we coped as vegetarians in meat-loving Buenos Aires and the truth is, it was one of the best cities we have ever been in for veggie restaurants.
+This is a list of our top 10 best vegetarian restaurants in Buenos Aires.
 Not all are 100 per cent vegetarian but instead have great vegetarian options.
 You can find more in our posts on vegetarian puerta cerradas, Palermo’s best cafes and cheap, vegetarian fast food in Buenos Aires.

 Gorriti 5657, Palermo Hollywood